dimitrisdan/emrg/readme.md

 # Emergency Health Records System
 This web application is built on PHP/Laravel 5.2 and MySQL.
-It is an Emergency Health Records Framework hosted in the Azure Cloud Platform
+It is an [Emergency Health Records Framework](https://emrg.azurewebsites.net/) hosted in the Azure Cloud Platform.

 ## Installation
 composer install